 While this option represents the highest level of local control, it has been rejected twice in one of the two territories and does not provide an effective or cost efficient method of groundwater management.

-Effective management under Water Code, Chapter 36?
-Yes Boundaries provide for effective management of Trinity aquifer ?
-No Adequate funding for operation and maintenance expenses ?
+Is there effective management under Water Code, Chapter 36?
+Yes Do boundaries provide for effective management of Trinity aquifer?
+No Is there adequate funding for operation and maintenance expenses?
 No

 Create a Single New GCD for the Noncontiguous Territories